KDE/kate/README.md

 So you want to participate in developing kate?
 Great!
 The project is always in need of helping hands.

-However, before you start comitting to this repository, read https://techbase.kde.org/Projects/Kate/Commit_Policy
+However, before you start committing to this repository, read https://techbase.kde.org/Projects/Kate/Commit_Policy

 ## Licensing